bnmosria/PaginatorAdapter/README.md

 ```

 ## Usage
-On how to use a Zend-Pagination refers to this page https://docs.zendframework.com/zend-paginator/usage/.
+On how to use a Laminas-Pagination refers to this page https://docs.laminas.dev/laminas-paginator/usage/.

 In your entity repository you return a doctrine paginator with the requested result set, ex: